cap-js/docs/guides/providing-services.md

 Fuzzy search is a fault-tolerant search feature of SAP HANA Cloud, which returns records even if the search term contains additional characters, is missing characters, or has typographical errors.

-If you run CAP Java in [HEX](../java/cqn-services/persistence-services#sql-optimization-mode) mode on SAP HANA Cloud, you can enable fuzzy search in the *application.yaml* and configure the default fuzziness in the range [0.0, 1.0].
+If you run CAP Java in [`HEX ` optimization mode](../java/cqn-services/persistence-services#sql-optimization-mode) on SAP HANA Cloud, you can enable fuzzy search in the *application.yaml* and configure the default fuzziness in the range [0.0, 1.0].
 The value 1.0 enforces exact search.
 The default fuzziness is 0.8.

 ```yml
 cds.sql.hana.search